pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 3.20.6 =

-- Tweak: Added Show Title option for Elementor lightbox in Media Grid widget.
+- Tweak: Added Show Title option for Elementor lightbox in Media Gallery widget.
-- Fixed: Carousel flickering issue when Elementor Entrance Animation is added for inner content.
+- Fixed: Carousel flickering issue when Entrance Animation is added for inner content.

 = 3.20.5 =

 - Tweak: Added Active Border options for Filter tabs in Blog widget.
 - Tweak: Added Render Type option in Lottie Animation widget.
 - Fixed: Page scroll not working when Vertial Scroll widget is hidden on the current device.
-- Fixed: Item title/description hidden when video is clicked in Media Grid.
+- Fixed: Item title/description hidden when video is clicked in Media Gallery.

 = 3.20.4 =